Famous protests in US history and their impacts

 1979: National March on Washington for Lesbian and Gay Rights

-After attempting to organize a march for LGBT rights since 1973, activists finally made it happen with the National March on Washington for Lesbian and Gay Rights on Oct.
+After attempting to organize a march for LGBTQ+ rights since 1973, activists finally made it happen with the National March on Washington for Lesbian and Gay Rights on Oct.
 14, 1979.
-The event attracted up to 125,000 members and allies of the LGBT community and urged Congress to pass protective civil rights legislation.
-It helped make the gay rights movement a national issue.
+The event attracted up to 125,000 members and allies of the LGBTQ+ community and urged Congress to pass protective civil rights legislation.
+It helped make the LGBTQ+ rights movement a national issue.

 [Pictured: Attendees gather around the Washington Monument at the first National March on Washington for Lesbian and Gay Rights.]